-Here we compare the best real money poker sites available to players in 2013.
+Here we compare the best real money poker sites available.
 Our professional poker players have played real money poker extensively at all the poker sites on this page, to save you time in creating accounts at many rooms, and comparing them yourself.
 We share the best deals, and only reliable rooms to play in with fast pay out times, great bonuses, top notch support and lots of easy players to beat!

 Our formula for ranking real money poker sites is based on a variety of factors, included but not limited to: the poker software; overall playing experience; how easy it is to win money at that particular room; the diversity of games offered; number of players online at any given time; the best deposit bonuses and much more.
 This page is the perfect one stop shop for comparing the best poker sites to play real money poker online at.